 What is Exostosis

-By Charlesetta Johnson
+By Charlesetta Johnson, Site coordinator

 Overview of Exostosis or Saddle Bone Deformity

 An exostosis is a bony outgrowth that can occur anywhere on the body.
 Also known as a bone spur, this condition occurs when a bony growth extends beyond a bone’s usual smooth surface.
 These bony growths are made of calcium and can appear on any part of the body.
-The most common exostosis is in the heel and called a saddle bone deformity.
+The most common exostosis is in the heel and is called a saddle bone deformity.
 It is also known as a metatarsal cuneiform exostosis.
-Described as a prominence of bone that forms on the top of the foot above the arch.
-This condition can develop due too much movement or mobility in the 1st metatarsal cuneiform joint.
-Bone formation occurs an an attempt to limit the amount of mobility at this joint.
+Described as the prominence of bone that forms on the top of the foot above the arch.
+This condition can develop due to too much movement or mobility in the 1st metatarsal cuneiform joint.
+Bone formation occurs in an attempt to limit the amount of mobility at this joint.
 Pain will develop gradually and will get progressively worse.

-They are benign and can vary in shape and size and can most often be found in the following areas:
+They are benign and can vary in shape and size, and can most often be found in the following areas:

 - On the heel or arch (Saddle Bone Deformity)